The Importance of Network Visibility

 Network Capacity Planning is ensuring that the network has been provisioned properly to meet business needs.
 Capacity planning is a key part of the network visibility plan and many enterprises follow scheduled reporting to ensure this critical information is analyzed on a regular basis.
 Without proper capacity planning, the network may be under provisioned and more bandwidth is needed to ensure smooth operations and responsive apps.
 However, one must be mindful of overprovisioning, which can cause an unnecessary waste of budget and time.

-Increased network visibility can impact nearly every aspect of your company and IT team.
+Increased network visibility impacts nearly every aspect of your company and IT team, from troubleshooting to NOC monitoring.
 Thorough and routine optimization ultimately improved the performance of your network for employees and customers.
 Since there is no simple solution to determine what action may be needed to prevent an outage, having full awareness of your network is supremely important.
 Once an application is pushed live onto the network, it becomes increasingly more difficult to troubleshoot on the fly without total visibility.
 This can lead to unnecessary loss of productivity and a poor user experience.
 Whether you’re verifying bandwidth or load time on devices within the network, an incomplete picture of the network will drastically impact your work.

 LiveAction Network Visibility Solutions